sunainapati/sunainapati.github.io/_posts/2025-04-05-Introduction-to-Coding-theory.md

 Now, suppose Alice sends the codeword $x$, but due to noise in the channel, exactly those 5 positions are altered.
 Then Bob would receive $y$ instead of $x$, and since $y$ is also a valid codeword, he would completely misinterpret the message.

-This highlights a key idea: \emph{to minimize the chance of such confusion, we want codes to have large distance}.
+This highlights a key idea: to minimize the chance of such confusion, we want codes to have large distance.
 A larger distance makes it less likely that noise will transform one valid codeword into another.
 This leads to an important observation.

 <div class="claim">
  Let $d$ be the distance of a code $\mathcal{C}.$ Then the code is